-There will be opportunities at times during the year for pupils to pray, e.g. during May to say the Rosary; Easter - Follow the Stations of the Cross.
-Prayer areas are available for pupils who want time to reflect/pray on their way out to playtime/lunchtime.
+There will be opportunities at times during the year for pupils in KS2 to pray, e.g. during May we say the Rosary and Easter an opportunity is given to experience the Stations of the Cross.
+The Prayer Room is available for pupils who want time to reflect/pray during lunchtime.